ecmwf/ecflow/docs/client_api/command_internals.rst

              - variable  return value of the variable, repeat or generated variable to standard out, will search up the node tree.
-When path is '/', the variable is looked up on the server itself, i.e. 'ecflow_client --query variable /:name'
+When path is '/', the variable is looked up on the server itself, i.e. 'ecflow_client --query variable /:name' By default the value is returned as stored, i.e. references to other variables (such as %OTHER%) are not resolved.
+With the --evaluate option, all references in the value are resolved before it is returned, using the same substitution as job
+                         generation: the micro character is taken from ECF_MICRO (default '%'), references are resolved recursively, %VAR:default% uses 'default' when VAR is not defined, and a double micro character is collapsed into a single one.
+References are looked up in the same way as the queried variable itself (user variable, repeat, generated variable, searching up the node tree; or the server variables when path is '/').
              - trigger   returns 'true' if the expression is true, otherwise 'false'

-            If this command is called within a '.ecf' script we will additionally log the task calling this command This is required to aid debugging for excessive use of this command The command will fail if the node path to the attribute does not exist in the definition and if:
+            If this command is called within a '.ecf' script, the task calling this command is additionally logged.
+            This is required to aid debugging for excessive use of this command The command will fail if the node path to the attribute does not exist in the definition and if:
              - repeat   The repeat is not found